ShuOkami/Master-thesis/Readme.md

 The present implementation makes use of many librabry and depedencies, find here the list of them, alongside some explanations on the installation

+- Stormpy
+- Gurobi

 ## Stormpy

-Stormpy is used in order to both build our model and perform value iteration Find here the documentation of stormpy https://moves-rwth.github.io/stormpy/
+Stormpy is used in order to both build our model and perform value iteration\\
+Find here the documentation of stormpy https://moves-rwth.github.io/stormpy/

 ## Gurobi